Advertisement

 3 / 7

-Walking and running are great ways to stay in shape after treatment, and both offer benefits to survivors.
+Walking and jogging are great ways to stay in shape after treatment, and both offer benefits to survivors.

 A 2020 systematic review and meta-analysis of eight trials published in Integrative Cancer Therapies found that aerobic exercise (like walking and running), in general, reduced the risk of breast cancer recurrence by nearly 50 percent.
-Many experts, such as those at the American College of Sports Medicine, recommend that cancer survivors engage in moderate physical activity, such as walking, biking, or swimming, and work up to more vigorous activities like speed walking or jogging.
+Many experts, such as those at the American College of Sports Medicine, recommend that cancer survivors engage in moderate physical activity as they are able, such as walking, biking, or swimming, and work up to more vigorous activities like speed walking, jogging, or running.

 senior woman hiking